-Konrad is Chairman of the GSA and widely recognized as an international champion of sepsis.
+Konrad is Chair of the GSA and widely recognized as an international champion of sepsis.
 He is a member of the International Sepsis Forum and the German National Academy of Science Leopoldina and founding president of both the German Sepsis Society and the German Sepsis Foundation.
 His research activities in the field of sepsis and intensive care medicine led to more than 750 peer reviewed publications and the Research Award of the Federal State of Thuringia/Germany.

 Niranjan 'Tex' Kissoon, Canada

-Tex is Vice Chairman of the GSA, past President of the World Federation of Pediatric Critical and Intensive Care Societies, and Vice President Medical Affairs at BC Children’s Hospital and Sunny Hill Health Centre for Children in Vancouver, Canada.
+Tex is Vice Chair of the GSA, past President of the World Federation of Pediatric Critical and Intensive Care Societies, and Vice President Medical Affairs at BC Children’s Hospital and Sunny Hill Health Centre for Children in Vancouver, Canada.
 In 2013, he was awarded the Distinguished Career Award by the AAP for his contribution to the society and discipline.
 He also holds the UBC BC Children’s Hospital Endowed Chair in Acute and Critical Care for Global Child Health.

 Ron Daniels, United kingdom

 Ron is CEO of the GSA and Founder and CEO of the UK Sepsis Trust.
 He also consults for the National Health Service of the UK in critical care, the Department of Health, and the Parliamentary and Health Service Ombudsman.
 He has recently developed a suite of educational materials and clinical toolkits in support of improvement, in collaboration with the Royal Colleges and NHS England, and, with over 40 national television appearances, is established as the ‘go to’ person for media coverage of sepsis stories in the UK.